 Rebooting the customer's machine in safe mode restarts Window with a limited set of files, drivers and applications running.
 Safe mode can be used to trouble shoot issues with programs that aren't starting or running correctly.
 Learn more about starting Windows in safe mode.

-Note: This feature is not currently available for Mac technicians.
+Note: This feature is not available for Mac experts.

 Note: GoToAssist must be running as a service in order to use this feature.

 - During an attended or unattended support session, click Tools > Reboot or Reboot in Safe Mode in the Viewer toolbar.

 - If you are in an attended session, a Reboot Computer dialog appears on the customer's screen.
 They should click Yes to authorize the Reboot or No to cancel.
 If you are in an unattended support session, the reboot will occur immediately without additional prompts.